-In this paper we used the scaled Jacobian metric to compare meshing techniques for a few examples.
+In this paper we compared meshing techniques for a few examples by means of the scaled Jacobian metric.
 However there may be other factors determining what is suitable for an application (i.e., speed of the meshing procedure, control of element sizing, simulation boundary conditions, etc.).
 To determine what is appropriate to use for certain application, one should consider the full modeling pipeline.
-For instance, if the intent is to use a single mesh for a number of time-intensive simulations, it may be best to optimize the mesh with fewer elements with higher quality, whereas if a mesh is to be used for a single simulation, a speedier meshing method that results in a lot of elements may be more appropriate.
-Hence, incorporating the meshing tools with segmentation, simulation, and visualization tools within a larger problem solving framework like SCIRun will provide the added benefit of enabling the user to test these different tools within a common environment.
+For instance, if the intent is to use a single mesh for a number of of time-intensive simulations, it may be best to optimize the mesh with fewer elements with higher quality, whereas a mesh is to be used for a single simulation, a speedier meshing method that results in a lot of elements may be more appropriate for the problem.
+Hence, having the meshing tools incorporated with segmentation, simulation and visualization tools within a larger problem solving framework like SCIRun, will have the added benefit of being able to test these different tools within a common environment.
 In this way, the performance of the meshing algorithms can also be compared by looking at the results of a visualization or simulation, providing an alternative metric for assessing performance of the meshing strategy.